MichaelKathofer/vitepress-ctf-documentation/docs/ctfdframework.md

 ### Rendering Templates
-Flask makes usage of the template engine Jinja to avoid the complicated way over the native Python way. to render out a template you can call the methode
+Flask makes usage of the template engine Jinja to avoid the complicated way over the native Python way. to render out a template you can call the method

 ```js
 render_template()
 ```
-This methode needs the name of the template and the variables you want to pass to the template engine as keyword arguments:
+This method needs the name of the template and the variables you want to pass to the template engine as keyword arguments:

 ```js
 @app.route('/hello/<name>')